YongfeiTan/MineFarm-Farmer/docs/status.md

 ## Resources Used
 1. we use code from Assigment2
 2. XML website which designed by Microsoft. https://microsoft.github.io/malmo/0.30.0/Schemas/Mission.html
-3. Tutorial files help us understand tags in XML and how to achieve some specific goals.
+3. Tutorial files help us understanding tags in XML and how to achieve some specific goals.
 It includes in Malmo project